sblanck/smagexp/README.md

 The outputs are :

 * A tabular file containing the values of each probe (in line) for each sample (in column) of the experiment
-* A .rdata file containing a bioconductor ExpressionSet object.
+* A .rdata file containing a Bioconductor ExpressionSet object.
 This file is required for further differential analysis.
 * A tabular text file (.cond extension) summarizing the conditions of the experiment.

 Exemple of a .cond file